>

 What is DESeq2?

-RNA-Seq analysis using next-generation sequencing allows for the measurement of gene expression levels for each gene.
-By comparing these quantitative results of gene expression across multiple samples, differentially expressed genes can be identified through comparisons between sample groups.
+Performing RNA-Seq analysis with a next-generation sequencer yields expression levels for each gene.
+By comparing these expression levels across multiple samples, you can detect statistically significant differentially expressed genes (DEGs).

 Installing DESeq2